StivanStefanovDev/Candidate-Relationship-Manager---CRM---APIv1/README.md

 # 🎯 Candidate Relationship Manager (CRM) API

-A lightweight, API-first backend system for recruiters to track, manage, and engage with job candidates—built using C# and ASP.NET Core.
+A clean, API-first backend system to help recruiters organize and manage their candidate pipelines—built with **Python** and **Django**.

 ---

-## 💼 Problem
+## 💼 The Problem

-Modern recruiters juggle dozens of candidates, job roles, and interview stages using bloated ATS systems, spreadsheets, or sticky notes.
-This leads to lost follow-ups, inconsistent feedback, and poor candidate experiences.
+Recruiters often have to manage dozens of candidates across multiple job openings using spreadsheets, inboxes, or overly complex applicant tracking systems (ATS).
+It’s messy, hard to follow up, and easy to lose track of good candidates.

-**This project solves that** by providing a focused backend system to:
+This project aims to simplify that process by providing a focused backend system to:

-- Track candidates per role
+- Track candidates per job position
-- Log interview stages and feedback
+- Manage interview stages and feedback
-- Get reminded to follow up
+- Set reminders for follow-ups
-- View insights and status at a glance
+- Quickly get a snapshot of candidate status and pipeline health

 ---